 Living in Truro, Mel has played an integral role in the economic landscape of Cornwall through the following:

 - Managing the Cornwall and Isles of Scilly Local Enterprise Partnership (LEP) launching the LEP in 2011 as a not for profit company limited by guarantee and establishing it as key private sector led strategic economic partnership by working closely with the chairman and non-executive directors.

 - Developing three Business Improvement District (BID) Schemes, in Truro, Falmouth and Newquay and guiding Camborne in the early stages of their first term BID development.
 These BIDs have generated hundreds of thousands of pounds of additional investment that private businesses now manage in line with their priorities.

-- Working with BID Camborne, St Austell BID, Truro BID and Kings Heath BID to successfully renew their Business Improvement Districts for second and third terms respectively.
+- Working with BID Camborne, St Austell BID, Newham BID, Truro BID, Falmouth BID and Kings Heath BID to successfully renew their Business Improvement Districts for second and third terms.

 - Working with the Public Protection team at Cornwall Council helping to shape their regulatory offer to businesses publicprotectioncornwall.co.uk and assisting with ‘Cornwall Better Business for All’ partnership. https://www.ciosgrowthhub.com/better-business-for-all/ which won the Government’s Best Partnership Award in 2016.

 - Assisting local regeneration groups through the preparation of successful funding bids resulting in some great community projects.

 - Supporting Cornwall Voluntary Sector Forum to foster stronger links between the private and voluntary sector for mutual benefit.